There are no statewide elections in 2021

 Ranked Choice Voting: Overseas and military voters use ranked choice voting for federal runoff elections.

 Absentee Voting: An excuse is required to obtain an absentee ballot.
-Voters can access the application online and mail it back to their county Circuit Clerk’s office at least 8 days prior to the election.
+Voters can access the application online and mail it back to their county Circuit Clerk’s office at least 8 days prior to the election or requested in-person.
 View the excuses and information to access the application here.

 Gender Gaps in Representation